 Aboriginal Political Protest

-*To foster an atmosphere of respect for one another's perspectives, that encourages cooperative thinking.
+5. Foster an atmosphere of respect for other perspectives including cooperative thinking.

 * The Protection [Persecution] Board and the 'Second Dispossession"

 * The Australian Aboriginal Progressive Association

 * Post World War II and the rise of FCAATSI

 * 'Fire Talker': The Life and Times of Charlie Perkins/ Freedom Rides

 * The Gurindji Walkoff and the 1967 Referendum

 * Black Power and the Aboriginal Tent Embassy

 * The legal battlefield - Mabo, Native Title